swagtop/bevy-flake/README.md

 cd /path/to/bevy/project
 ```

-#### Option 1: Use the template with your preferred rust toolchain provider
+Then, use the template with your preferred rust toolchain provider

 ```sh
 # The default with no cross-compilation, but much faster evaluation: